nguyentungg/DesignPatterns/README.md

 - **Keep in Mind:**
   - The swap itself takes time
   - We have to have two buffers

+- **Design Decisions:**
+  - How are the buffers swapped?
+    - Swap pointers or references to the buffer:
+      - It’s fast.
+      - Outside code cannot store persistent pointers to the buffer.
+      - Existing data on the buffer will be from two frames ago, not the last frame.
+    - Copy the data between the buffers:
+      - Data on the next buffer is only a single frame old.
+      - Swapping can take more time.
+  - What is the granularity of the buffer?
+    - If the buffer is monolithic.
+    - If many objects have a piece of data: Swapping is slower.

 - **Sample Code:**